-Carl Perkins and Friends was a Cool 1985 Rockabilly Session taped in London with fellow Rockabilly artists George Harrison, Ringo Starr, Dave Edmunds, Eric Clapton and others.
+Carl Perkins and Friends is a Rockabilly Session taped in London in 1985 with fellow Rockabilly artists George Harrison, Ringo Starr, Dave Edmunds, Eric Clapton and others.

 The Rockabilly Sessions I have included on this site describes the amazing Rockabilly world of Carl Perkins and the legends of Rock & Roll who admired him and followed his music style.